 As the largest young voter registration organization in the state and one of the most effective youth turnout groups in the country (nbd), we’ve led the *new era* of political engagement since 2006.
-We’ve registered over 250,000 young voters because we know that our vote is our voice, and young voices need to be heard.
-New Era is a big part of the reason why Colorado has some of the highest young voter turnout rates in the nation—with our base of young voters turning out even higher.
+We’ve registered close to 250,000 young voters because we know that our vote is our voice, and young voices need to be heard.
+New Era is a big part of why Colorado has some of the highest young voter turnout rates in the nation, with our base of young voters turning out even higher.

 Organizing All Year